It might seem like only yesterday that you stepped into the pediatrician's office

 This change can be overwhelming for you and your child.
 But if you're both prepared

 and plan ahead, it can be a smooth step on the path to adulthood.

 Finding a New Doctor

-Once kids become legal adults at age 18, they can visit an adult primary
+Kids become legal adults at age 18.
+Then, they can visit an adult primary

 care physician(PCP), such as an internal medicine doctor

 (internist), a general practitioner, or a family medicine doctor.

 Pediatricians are trained to care for kids and teens.
 Some still might provide

 care for a little longer if a young adult is in college (usually until college graduation

 or age 21).
 But this varies from doctor to doctor.